caltechlibrary/newt/README.md

 # Newt Project

 The Newt Project is an experiment in rapid web application development for libraries, archives and museums (abbr: <abbr title="libraries, archives and museums abbrevation">LAS</abbr>).
-Newt uses a service oriented architecture forming data pipelines[^1].
+Newt uses a service oriented architecture formed data pipelines[^1].
 The pipelines compose the web application.
-It comes with several programs used to implement the architecture.
+Newt comes with several to facilitate implementing this architecture.

 [^1]: A data pipeline is formed by taking the results from one web service and using it as the input to another web service.
 It is the web equivalent of Unix pipes.
 Prior art: [Yahoo!
 Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)

 Taking this approach minimizes the software you need to write in favor of configuration.
 This is because "off the shelf" software is available to do the heavy lifting.
 Example, Postgres+PostgREST provides data management and a JSON API out of the box.
-Solr can provide full text search in the form of a JSON API, again out of the box.
-Pair these with a light weight template engine like Newt Mustache and you can check off most of the core features needed to implement many LAS software systems.
-There is a missing layer.
-You need to tie those services together.
-Newt provides a data ruter to do just that.
-It orchestrates your web application through the application of routes and data pipelines.
+MySQL plus MRS does the same.
+Solr, Elasticsearch and Opensearch all provide full text search in the form of a JSON API.
+Again these are all out of the box.
+Pair these with some data routing and a light weight template engine and you can check off most of the core features used to implement LAS software systems.
+Newt provides the missing parts -- data router, template engine even a code generator.
+A YAML file is used to tie all this capability together.

-The Newt Project is trying to encourage the following characteristics.
+The Newt is trying to encourage the following characteristics.

 - preference for "off the shelf" over writing new code
 - data modeling and management placed squarely in your database management system